 Here are 8 science-backed benefits that drinking kombucha may offer:

-- Irritable Bowel Syndrome (IBS): IBS is a digestive disorder that is caused by an imbalance of gut bacteria.
-Probiotic supplements, like kombucha, can help reduce IBS symptoms like abdominal pain, bloating, and diarrhea.
+- Irritable Bowel Syndrome (IBS): IBS is a digestive disorder that may sometimes be caused by an imbalance of gut bacteria.
+Probiotic foods, like kombucha, are thought to help restore balance and may reduce IBS symptoms like abdominal pain, bloating, and diarrhea.

 - Inflammatory Bowel Disease (IBD): IBD is a group of chronic inflammatory disorders that affect the digestive system.
 The two most common types of IBD are Crohn’s disease and ulcerative colitis.
 Probiotic-rich foods, like kombucha, may help reduce the inflammation associated with IBD.

-- Leaky Gut: Leaky gut, also known as increased intestinal permeability, is a condition in which the lining of the gut becomes damaged, allowing bacteria and toxins to “leak” through.
+- Leaky Gut: Leaky gut, also known as increased intestinal permeability, is a condition in which the lining of the gut becomes damaged, allowing larger molecules than would normally be absorbed to “leak” through.
 This can lead to inflammation and a host of other health problems.
-Kombucha may help prevent or heal a leaky gut by restoring the balance of gut bacteria and boosting the health of intestinal cells.
+Some claim that kombucha may help prevent or heal a leaky gut by restoring the balance of gut bacteria and boosting the health of intestinal cells.

 2. Helps With Weight Loss

-- Boost metabolism: Kombucha contains caffeine and green tea catechins, both of which are known to increase metabolism.
+- Boost metabolism: Kombucha contains caffeine and green or black tea catechins, both of which are believed to increase metabolism.

-- Reduce appetite: The acetic acid in kombucha can help suppress appetite and promote feelings of fullness.
+- Reduce appetite: The acetic acid in kombucha may help suppress appetite and promote feelings of fullness.

-- Promote fat loss: Green tea catechins, like those found in kombucha, have been shown to increase fat burning and promote weight loss.
+- Promote fat loss: Green tea catechins, like those found in some types of kombucha, have been shown to mildly increase fat burning and promote weight loss.

 3. Improves Heart Health